Short-beaked echidna: Cultural references

 Short-beaked echidnas feature in the animistic culture of indigenous Australians, including their visual arts and stories.
 The species was a totem for some groups, including the Noongar people from Western Australia.
 Many groups have myths about the animal; one myth explains it was created when a group of hungry young men went hunting at night and stumbled across a wombat.
 They threw spears at the wombat, but lost sight of it in the darkness.
 The wombat adapted the spears for its own defence and turned into an echidna.
+The fictional character Knuckles the Echidna from Sonic the Hedgehog is a red short-beaked echidna who possesses superhuman strength.

 The short-beaked echidna is an iconic animal in contemporary Australia, notably appearing on the five-cent coin (the smallest denomination), and on a $200 commemorative coin released in 1992.
 The anthropomorphic echidna Millie was a mascot for the 2000 Summer Olympics.